ULHT-CM-2021-22/LOTR-Characters/README.md

 * Uses parcelize - you have to include in build.gradle:

       plugins {
          ...
          id 'kotlin-parcelize'
       }

 * Uses suspend functions in retrofit, to simplify code and ease debugging.
 Requires retrofit 2.6.0+

-* Uses mockwebserver - you have to include this dependency in build.grade
+* Uses mockwebserver for testing - you have to include this dependency in build.gradle

       testImplementation "com.squareup.okhttp3:mockwebserver:4.10.0"

+* To use mockwebserver on instrumented tests, you have to include this line in androidmanifest.xml:

+      android:usesCleartextTraffic="true"